Constraints on nonlocality in networks from no-signaling and independence: NSI constraints

 The main idea is the following.
 Although one party (say Alice) receives no input, she could still potentially signal to Bob and Charlie by locally modifying the structure of the network.
-To see this, consider the hexagon network depicted in Fig. 1(b), and focus on parties Bob and Charlie.
+To see this, consider the hexagon network depicted in Fig.~\ref{fig:threeparties}(b), and focus on parties Bob and Charlie.
 From their point of view, the two networks (triangle and hexagon) should be indistinguishable.
-This is because all the modification required to bring the triangle network to the hexagon (e.g. by having Alice adding extra parties and sources) occurs on Alice's side, and can therefore be space-like separated from Bob and Charlie.
-If Alice, by deciding which network to use, could remotely influence the statistics of Bob and Charlie, this would clearly lead to signaling.
-Hence we conclude that the local statistics of Bob and Charlie (i.e. the single-party marginals $E_B$ and $E_C$, as well as the two-party marginals $E_{BC}$) must be the same in the triangle and in the hexagon.
+This is because all the modification required to bring the triangle network to the hexagon (e.g.~by having Alice adding extra parties and sources) occurs on Alice's side, and can therefore be space-like separated from Bob and Charlie.
+If Alice, by deciding which network to use, could remotely influence the statistics of Bob and Charlie, this would clearly lead to signalling.
+Hence we conclude that the local statistics of Bob and Charlie (i.e.~the single-party marginals $E_\mathrm{B}$ and $E_\mathrm{C}$, as well as the two-party marginals $E_\mathrm{BC}$) must be the same in the triangle and in the hexagon. \jd{To see that this condition really captures the possibility to signal, we could imagine a thought experiment in which we would give an input to Alice, which determines whether she modifies her network structure or not.
+If she does so and this has an incidence on the $E_\mathrm{BC}$ marginal, then Bob and Charlie can learn about Alice's input, hence breaking the usual notion no-signalling condition.
+Note that the input considered here is however purely fictional, Alice's input is not present in the actual experiment.}

-From the above reasoning, we conclude that the joint output probability distribution for the hexagon, i.e. $p(a,b,c,a',b',c')$, must satisfy several constraints.
+From the above reasoning, we conclude that the joint output probability distribution for the hexagon, i.e.~$p(a,b,c,a',b',c')$, must satisfy several constraints.
 In particular, one should have that